-- 1. Remove the cable clamps from the end of the safety cable and thread it through the predrilled holes in the rafters. - 2.
+- 1. Remove the cable clamps from the end of the safety cable and thread it through the predrilled holes in the rafters in a circular pattern (do not zigzag). - 2.
 Once the cable is laced through the rafters and you get back to the starting point, pass the end of the cable through the loop on the opposite end and pull tight. - 3.
 Put the cable clamps back on and tighten securely. - 4.
 Cut off any excess cable using a cable cutter.